CMulas/KTR_analysis/README.md

 ![image](https://user-images.githubusercontent.com/46695970/121278201-b5ad0780-c904-11eb-8460-20d8aff02e89.png)

-In this analysis example, samples were imaged using SiR-DNA and DHB-mVenus (KTR for CDK2 activity).
+In this analysis example, samples were imaged using SiR-DNA and DHB-mVenus (KTR for CDK2 activity).In this github page, images from the two different channels will be denoted as 'SiR-DNA' and 'KTR' images for ease of explanation.

 Example images have been uploaded under the 'Example Data' folder.

 ## Image Analysis Pipeline